danielabar/meblog/src/markdown/kickstart-a-new-rails-project.md

   - "Start a Rails 6 Project with RSpec"
 ---

 Starting a new Rails project is an exciting time, but it also comes with its fair share of setup tasks to ensure your project kicks off on the right foot.
-In this blog post, I'll walk through some important steps that I like to follow to set up a Rails project for success.
+This post will walk through some important steps that I like to follow to set up a Rails project for success.
 From configuring the database to ensuring code quality and style, and setting up essential development tools.
 Let's get started.

 ## Initialization